-This mark is determined by whether the obstacle is successfully negotiated or not, according to one particular criterion, or combinations of any two or three faults, with the exception of "Immobility" where the effectiveness mark is equal to the time the horse remains in the inner circle up to 10 seconds:
+• This mark is determined by whether the obstacle is successfully negotiated or not, according to one, or combinations of any two or three faults.
+For the obstacle "Immobility", any action made by the rider while in the neutral zone will be marked as an Effectiveness fault.